EASTERN DESERT CASTLES

-Eastern desert castles: What to See and More Information
+Eastern Jordanian Desert Castles: What to See and More Information

 Table of Contents

-The eastern region of Jordan is dominated by an immense desert that seems to have no end, stretching into Saudi Arabia and reaching all the way to Iraq.
-However, from a tourist perspective, the Eastern Desert of Jordan is marked on maps by the so-called ‘desert castles’.
+Eastern Jordan it is dominated by an immense desert that seems to have no end and that goes into Saudi Arabia, also reaching Iraq.
+But from a tourist point of view, the Desert of eastern Jordan appears on maps thanks to the so-calleddesert castles‘.

-The most significant castles are located at a strategic crossroads of ancient caravan routes between Syria, Arabia, Jerusalem, and Iraq.
-The largest population center in the region is Al Azraq, with only around 15,000 inhabitants.
-Coupled with the vast expanse of the area (spanning over 30,000 sq km), this creates an overwhelming sense of solitude and tranquility.
+The most important are at a strategic crossroads: where the caravan routes between Syria, Arabia, Jerusalem and Iraq were located.
+The largest population in the region is Al Azraq, which has only about 15,000 inhabitants.
+That, together with the enormous extension of the area (with more than 30,000 km2), causes the feeling of loneliness and stillness to be overwhelming.

-The inhospitable and almost lunar landscape of the region also contributes to this feeling.
-It is an immense plain with hardly any elevations, and oases are few and far between, with rocky terrain dominated by black volcanic rock, mainly basalt.
+The inhospitable and almost lunar landscape that reigns in the region also contributes to this.
+It is an immense plain with practically no elevations and with oases that appear in droppers, with a rocky terrain where black volcanic rock predominates, mainly basaltic.

-During the Neolithic period, this region was quite different from how it appears today: its wetlands were much larger, and the land was more fertile, making it easier for sedentary populations to settle and engage in agriculture.
+During the Neolithic, this region was very different from how it is shown today: its wetlands were much larger and its terrain, much more fertile, which facilitated the settlement of sedentary populations and the work of agriculture.

-The Greeks and Romans were familiar with the area, and the Romans even occupied it, passing the torch to their Christian successors, the Byzantines, between the 5th and 8th centuries.
-However, the most significant contributions to the architecture in this territory came from the new Arab civilization that conquered the region in the mid-8th century, particularly the Umayyad dynasty that ruled their vast caliphate from Damascus, leaving clear signs of their refined culture here.
+Greeks and Romans knew the area, and the latter came to occupy it, passing the baton to their Christian successors: the Byzantines between the fifth and eighth centuries.
+But the main constructive contributions in this territory are due to the new Arab civilization that conquered the region in the mid-eighth century.
+And in particular, to the Umayyad dynasty, which ruled its huge caliphate from Damascus, leaving here clear signs of its refined culture.

-For the Abbasid successors, who governed their wealthy caliphate from Baghdad, the area also had strategic importance as it lay on the route to Jerusalem.
-Ayyubids, Mamluks, and Ottomans also contributed to the consolidation or expansion of some of the structures that can still be visited today.
+For Abbasid successors, who ruled their rich caliphate from Baghdad, the area also served a strategic role, as it was on the road to Jerusalem.
+Ayyubids, Mamluks and Ottomans also contributed to consolidate or expand some of the buildings that can still be visited today.

-In more recent times, the Eastern Desert of Jordan has been closely associated with the Arab Revolt and the figure who made it known in the West: T.E.
+Already in more recent times, the desert of eastern Jordan he has also been closely related to the Arab Rebellion and to the character who made it known in the West: T.E.
 Lawrence, better known as Lawrence of Arabia.
-This archaeologist, writer, military officer, and lover of Arab culture, a member of Emir Faisal’s troops, spent a winter here, using some of its historic structures, which are now visitable.
+This archaeologist, writer, soldier and lover of Arab culture, member of the troops of Emir Faysal, resided for a winter here, using some of its historical structures, today visitable.

-However, since the 20th century, the Eastern Desert of Jordan has also developed a long tradition of hosting immigrants and refugees fleeing conflicts in their countries, including Druze, Chechens, Palestinians, Iraqis, and more recently, Syrians, who have formed a large refugee camp in the vicinity of Al Azraq.”
+However, since the twentieth century the Jordan’s Eastern Desert It has developed a long tradition of welcoming migrants and refugees fleeing conflicts in their countries: Druze, Chechens, Palestinians, Iraqis and, more recently, Syrians, who have formed a large refugee camp in the vicinity of Al Azraq.

-Traveling for kilometers on end on roads without any towns, one might think that there is nothing to see in Eastern Jordan.
-However, the desert holds some surprises for those who have the courage and daring to venture out here.
-These surprises are known as the ‘desert castles,’ which are not just historical fortresses, but also caravanserais and hunting pavilions.
-Here are some of the most prominent ones, which are actually part of some of our tours.
+Traveling miles and miles on roads without populations, the traveler might think that there is nothing to see in eastern Jordan.
+However, the desert holds some surprises for those who have the courage and daring to get here.
+Those surprises are known as ‘Desert castles‘ which, in reality, are not only historical fortresses, but also caravanserais and hunting lodges.
+These are the most outstanding that, in fact, are part of some of our circuits.

 Qasr Al Azraq

-The most representative spaces that can be visited during the tour are:
+The most representative spaces that can be visited during the visit are:

 • Remains of a Roman altar